 Power BI has evolved as an indispensable tool to accelerate decision-making and gain enterprise-wide visibility all on a single platform.
-However, a downside of this technological wonder is as more individuals secure access to data, some super-sensitive for an enterprise, the more are the risks of the same getting exposed to unauthorized users.
+However, a downside of this technological wonder is that as more individuals secure access to data, some super-sensitive for an enterprise, the more are the risks of getting exposed to unauthorized users.

 |Did you know that the initial version of the Power BI data visualization tool enabled publishing of data visualizations to website contents without much control of the IT administrators on the publish access?|